Aejkatappaja/Wikipedia-SearchBar/README.md

 ## How ?

-Followed tutorial on Dave Gray Youtube Channel to be able to handle this project.
+Followed Dave Gray Youtube Channel to be able to handle this project.

 ## Demo